Can your Fitbit cause skin irritation or rashes? Unfortunately, yes. Learn what I did to prevent my Fitbit from causing my skin to react.

 Do you have hairy arms?

-You’ll generally get better measurements from your Fitbit too for things like heart rate and sleep monitoring.
+You’ll generally get better measurements from your Fitbit, too, for things like heart rate and sleep monitoring.

 Are you sweating a lot when working out or engaged in an activity?

-When we sweat during workouts, in hot and humid weather, or even naturally during the day, that sweat can get trapped between the Fitbit and your skin.
-And if your Fitbit band is tight, it’s difficult for that perspiration to naturally evaporate.
+When we sweat during workouts, in hot and humid weather, or even naturally during the day, that sweat can get trapped between the Fitbit and our skin.

-This trapped sweat can then cause your skin to become inflamed, which often leads to redness, discomfort, and eventually rashes.
+This trapped sweat can then cause your skin to become inflamed, which often leads to redness, discomfort, and, eventually, rashes.
 Doctors call this moisture-associated skin damage (MASD.)

-When that sweat (or another moisture source) gets trapped, your skin starts to soften, then, swell (inflammation), and even wrinkle.
+When that sweat (or another moisture source) gets trapped, your skin starts to soften, then swell (inflammation), and even wrinkle.
 All of those things make your skin more vulnerable to damage from any present bacteria and the band’s natural friction.

-The best remedy is to clean and dry both your Fitbit (the device and band) AND your skin after working out or after a sweaty event.
+The best remedy is to clean and dry your Fitbit (the device and band) AND your skin after working out or after a sweaty event.

 And always make sure you keep your Fitbit slightly loose on your arm to allow air to circulate and naturally evaporate any moisture, so it doesn’t get trapped in the first place!